MayurAgnani/currency_convertor/README.md

     -   The source currency, the amount to be converted, and the final currency
     -   e.g. `?from=BTC&to=USD&amount=999.20`
 -   Your service must return JSON in a structure you deem fit for the task
--   BONUS: find a clever strategy to cache responses from the external currency API

-### Evaluation Criteria

--   **Python** best practices
--   Show us your work through your commit history
--   We're looking for you to produce working code, with enough room to demonstrate how to structure components in a small program
--   Completeness: Did you complete the features?
--   Correctness: Does the functionality act in sensible, thought-out ways?
--   Maintainability: Is it written in a clean, maintainable way?
--   Testing: Is the system adequately tested?

-### CodeSubmit

-Please organize, design, test, and document your code as if it were going into production - then push your changes to the master branch.
-After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,

 # Project Setup and Run Guide